 Having worked across the public, private and voluntary sectors in the last 20 years, Marcos has diverse experience, which includes person-centred counselling and training as a facilitator of systemic approaches for organisations and individuals.

-Jane has over 25 years experience in working with a mindfulness based approach to wellbeing with groups and individuals, and has also incorporated deep ecology, ecopsychology and the wisdom of natural systems into her work in many different settings.
+Jane has over 30 years experience in working with a mindfulness based approach to wellbeing, and has also incorporated ecopsychology and the wisdom of natural systems into her work in many different settings.

-Her work with groups has including teaching eco-psychology to counselling students, facilitating 'The Work that Reconnects' deep ecology groups & Transition Town 'heart and soul' groups as well as running ongoing small group supervision groups to support people in their working life.
-For the last 3 years she has been a member of Bridport Co-housing helping to create a sustainable housing development in Dorset.
+Her work with groups has including teaching eco-psychology, facilitating resilience and wellbeing events as well as running ongoing small group supervision groups to support people in their working life.

 Daniel is an international coach and project and workshop-facilitator.
 His focus is on invigorating and accompanying individuals and groups to grow into their full potential.
 A core element of his approach is the deepening of people´s perception of themselves and their environment.